CGI-FR/IoT-Hub-Portal/dev-guide.md

 > Note: For a production environment, an Azure Key Vault is advised to store the connection strings.

+### Optional Security Settings

+There are several optional security settings that the user can configure.
+These settings are not required for the Portal to work.
+By default the Portal is configured to set security levels to ``Microsoft.IdentityModel.Tokens`` defaults but the user can override these settings.

+* UseSecurityHeaders
+  > This boolean adds the following headers to all responses :
+  >
+  > `X-Content-Type-Options: nosniff`
+  >
+  > `Strict-Transport-Security: max-age=31536000; includeSubDomains` - _only applied to HTTPS responses_
+  >
+  >
+  > `X-Frame-Options: Deny` - _only applied to text/html responses_
+  >
+  > `X-XSS-Protection: 1; mode=block` - _only applied to text/html responses_
+  >
+  > `Referrer-Policy: strict-origin-when-cross-origin `- _only applied to text/html responses_
+  >
+  > `Content-Security-Policy: object-src 'none'; form-action 'self'; frame-ancestors 'none'` - _only applied to text/html responses_.
+  >
+  > The **default is true**.
+* OIDC__ValidateIssuer
+  > Validation of the issuer mitigates forwarding attacks that can occur when an IdentityProvider represents multiple tenants and signs tokens with the same keys.
+It is possible that a token issued for the same audience could be from a different tenant.
+For example an application could accept users from contoso.onmicrosoft.com but not fabrikam.onmicrosoft.com, both valid tenants.
+An application that accepts tokens from fabrikam could forward them to the application that accepts tokens for contoso.
+This boolean only applies to default issuer validation.
+If [IssuerValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.issuervalidator?view=azure-dotnet#microsoft-identitymodel-tokens-tokenvalidationparameters-issuervalidator) is set, it will be called regardless of whether this property is true or false.
+  >
+  > The **default is true**.
+* OIDC__ValidateAudience
+  > Validation of the audience, mitigates forwarding attacks.
+For example, a site that receives a token, could not replay it to another side.
+A forwarded token would contain the audience of the original site.
+This boolean only applies to default audience validation.
+If [AudienceValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.audiencevalidator?view=azure-dotnet#microsoft-identitymodel-tokens-tokenvalidationparameters-audiencevalidator) is set, it will be called regardless of whether this property is true or false.
+  >
+  > The **default is true**.
+* OIDC__ValidateLifetime
+  > This boolean only applies to default lifetime validation.
+If [LifetimeValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.lifetimevalidator?view=azure-dotnet#microsoft-identitymodel-tokens-tokenvalidationparameters-lifetimevalidator) is set, it will be called regardless of whether this property is true or false.
+  >
+  > The **default is true**.
+* OIDC__ValidateIssuerSigningKey
+  > It is possible for tokens to contain the public key needed to check the signature.
+For example, X509Data can be hydrated into an X509Certificate, which can be used to validate the signature.
+In these cases it is important to validate the SigningKey that was used to validate the signature.
+This boolean only applies to default signing key validation.
+If [IssuerSigningKeyValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.issuersigningkeyvalidator?view=azure-dotnet#microsoft-identitymodel-tokens-tokenvalidationparameters-issuersigningkeyvalidator) is set, it will be called regardless of whether this property is true or false.
+  >
+  > The **default is false**.
+* OIDC_ValidateActor
+  > If an actor token is detected, whether it should be validated.
+  >
+  > The **default is false**.
+* OIDC_ValidateTokenReplay
+  > This boolean only applies to default token replay validation.
+If [TokenReplayValidator](https://docs.microsoft.com/fr-fr/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.tokenreplayvalidator?view=azure-dotnet#microsoft-identitymodel-tokens-tokenvalidationparameters-tokenreplayvalidator) is set, it will be called regardless of whether this property is true or false.
+  >
+  > The **default is false**.

 ## Device tags

 The IoT Hub portal uses some tags to configure the devices.
 The tags are stored in the Azure IoT Hub in Device Twins.